-Post-It notes maker 3M cutting about 1,500 jobs
+In grinding manufacturing slump, 3M cuts another 1,500 jobs

 3M booked a pre-tax charge of $214 million in the fourth quarter related to those environmental efforts.

-3M Inc. earned $969 million, or $1.66 per share, in the fourth quarter.
+3M Inc., which is based in St. Paul, Minnesota, earned $969 million, or $1.66 per share, in the fourth quarter.
 Its adjusted profit was $1.95 per share, far from the per-share earnings of $2.10 that industry analysts had expected, according to a survey by Zacks Investment Research expected.

 Revenue totaled $8.11 billion, just shy of Wall Street forecasts.